arootah arootah

 7. Swap mashed cauliflower for mashed potatoes

 If you want the texture of mashed potatoes with fewer carbs and calories, try eating mashed cauliflower at your next holiday dinner.
-If you prefer, you can make both dishes, and chances are, other people will be grateful they have a healthier option available.
+Chances are, other people will also be grateful they have a healthier option.

 8. Listen to your body/mind